lumigo-io/lumigo-CLI/README.md

 OPTIONS
-  -d, --days=days        only find cold starts in the last X days -h, --hours=hours      [default: 1] only find cold starts in the last X hours -n, --name=name        only analyze this function, e.g. hello-world -p, --profile=profile  AWS CLI profile name
+  -d, --days=days        only find cold starts in the last X days -h, --hours=hours      only find cold starts in the last X hours -m, --minutes=minutes  [default: 60] only find cold starts in the last X minutes -n, --name=name        only analyze this function, e.g. hello-world -p, --profile=profile  AWS CLI profile name
   -r, --region=region    only include functions in an AWS region, e.g. us-east-1